-Long term complications in people with diabetes frequently manifest in foot problems such as infections and ulcerations that can lead to amputation.
-In fact, foot problems are the leading cause of hospitalization for Canadians living with diabetes.
+Long term complications in patients with diabetes frequently manifest in foot issues such as foot infections and ulcerations that can lead to amputation.
+In fact, foot issues are the leading cause of hospitalization for Canadians living with diabetes.

 Footcare: Pedorthic Pointers for Patients

 - Visually inspect your feet daily.
 Be alert for redness, swelling, broken skin, sores or bleeding.
 See your doctor immediately if any of these problems arise